mohammedhamdhan/ip/docs/README.md

 **Q: Can I move my tasks to another computer?**

 - ✅ Yes, just copy the `data/tasks.txt` file to the same location on the new computer.

-### 🔧 Data Recovery

-**Q: What happens if the data file is corrupted?**

-- ✅ Orca will skip corrupted entries and load the valid ones
-- ⚠️ Warning messages will be shown for corrupted data

 ### 📝 Task Descriptions